-Comics aside, where I was introduced to the character was from the Batman Animated Series from the early 1990’s.
+Comics aside, I was introduced to the character from the Batman Animated Series from the early 1990’s.
 I loved the show as a kid.
-The Dark Knight was a different type of protagonist, unlike Superman, X-Men, Spider-Man, and all the other 90’s comic book cartoon superheros.
+The Dark Knight was a different type of protagonist, unlike Superman, X-Men, Spider-Man, and all the other 90’s comic book cartoon superheroes.
 But what I loved the most about the show, was the villains.
 They were so colorful and crazy.
 Some of them actually scared me.
 And the best was The Joker.
-Mark Hamill, Luke fucking Skywalker, voiced the character and to many people he still is the perfect Joker.
+Mark Hamill, Luke fucking Skywalker, voiced the character and to many people, he still is the perfect Joker.
 There have been several other Batman TV shows since then and to be honest, I’ve loved most of them.

 We saw Mark Hamill return to the character 25 years later in the form of the video game Arkham Asylum, and the two sequels.
 What I loved the most was how the character was completely changed for the older audiences that loved the animated series.
 They didn’t try to make him the same at all.
-The idea that a character, any character, from a comic “has” to follow a specific comic’s story is ludicrous.
-The comic creators, that fans are so hell bent on admiring, don’t even care about the versions of the characters that are currently running alongside them.
-The point is that a character as crazy and variant as The Joker should be allowed to do anything.
+The idea that a character, any character, from a comic “has” to follow a specific story line is ludicrous.
+The comic creators, that fans are so hell-bent on admiring, don’t even care about the versions of the characters that are currently running alongside them.
+The point is that a character as crazy and variant as the Joker should be allowed to do anything.
 He is truly unpredictable, and we have seen this in every incarnation of the character in movies already.

-Now I know this is the easy choice that might cause a lot of you to think I’m just some wannabe fan, but my favorite iteration of The Joker is from Christopher Nolan’s 2008 film The Dark Knight.
+Now I know this is the easy choice that might cause a lot of you to think I’m just some wannabe fan, but my favorite iteration of the Joker is from Christopher Nolan’s 2008 film The Dark Knight.
 The late Heath Ledger plays a version of the clown that is equal parts chaotic and determined.
-Also he’s the only version of the character so far in live action that wears the make-up and doesn’t have bleached skin.
-He wears a mask to be The Joker the same way Christian Bale’s Bruce Wayne wears a mask to be Batman.
+Also he’s the only version of the character so far in live action that wears the make-up and doesn’t have the bleached skin.
+He wears a mask to be the Joker the same way Christian Bale’s Bruce Wayne wears a mask to be Batman.

 My directive for this article was a direct result of seeing so many people talking about what the movie “should” be.
 Instead I suggest you talk about what it can be.
 It really only has two outcomes; either it is good or it is bad.
 And that is a personal decision of what you as an audience member feels when seeing it for the first time.
 The Joker is a character with a lot of unique fans over the years.
 The Joaquin Phoenix version might be your favorite and it might not.
 But based on the interviews I’ve read so far, the man is very passionate about the role.
 He said “It feels unique, it is its own world in some ways, and maybe, mostly, it scares the fucking shit out of me or something.”
 He says more about how the role and his decision; I recommend you read it if you are interested.
 No matter what, the movie is going to happen.
 The Joker cannot be stopped.
 What do you think the movie should be about?
 Who fucking gives a shit about your opinion.
-I know The Joker himself wouldn’t.
+I know the Joker himself wouldn’t.